STIXTheMachine/property-importer/README.md

 # Architecture and Design Choices
 In addition to Properties and Units, this app makes use of two models and three service objects.
 General flow of data is as follows:

-User CSV -> Import -> Data Normalization -> ImportRows -> Validation -> Commit -> Properties and Units in the DB
+User CSV -> Upload -> Data Normalization -> ImportRows -> Validation -> Commit -> Properties and Units in the DB

 ## Models